correlation-one/C1GamesStarterKit/README.md

     `Set-ExecutionPolicy Unrestricted CurrentUser`

-If that still doesn't work, try this:
+If that still doesn't work, try these below:

     `Set-ExecutionPolicy Bypass`
+    `Set-ExecutionPolicy RemoteSigned`

 And don't forget to run the PowerShell as admin.